zflat/xmlim/docs/gen.md

 `xmlim gen`
 ===========

-Generate a diagram from the given XML file
+Generate a diagram of a specified XML document

 * [`xmlim gen FILE`](#xmlim-gen-file)

 ## `xmlim gen FILE`

-Generate a diagram from a specified XML document
+Generate a diagram of a specified XML document

 ```
 USAGE